-- First take your fresh green beans and make them tender crisp.
-You can either use an Instant Pot Green Beans Recipe or trim and boil your beans for approximately 8 minutes.
+- First, take fresh green beans and make them tender and crisp.
+You can use an Instant Pot Green Beans Recipe or trim and boil your beans for approximately 8 minutes.

-- Pour olive oil, butter and garlic into skillet and heat, mixing garlic up for approx. 1-2 minutes and fragrant.
+- Pour olive oil, butter, and garlic into a skillet and heat, mixing the garlic up for approx. 1–2 minutes until fragrant.

 - Add cooked green beans to pan and heat, coating green beans with butter and garlic

-- Serve hot, sprinkled with salt and ground peppercorn.
+- Serve hot, sprinkled with salt and ground peppercorns.

-- (OPTIONAL) Add cheese to pan and melt down before serving – or more ideas to season below!
+- Optional: Add cheese to the pan and melt it before serving, or see more ideas for seasoning below!

 - Basil Pesto

-- Add Crispy Bacon – cooking bacon also makes every bit of bean taste great.
+- Add Crispy Bacon: Cooking bacon also makes every bit of the bean taste great.
 Skip the oil and just use bacon grease for a special treat

 - Classic Casserole with Green Beans